ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Developing collections
 **********************

 Collections are a distribution format for Ansible content.
 You can package and distribute playbooks, roles, modules, and plugins using collections.
 A typical collection addresses a set of related use cases.
-For example, the <need example here ???????> collection automates <complete example here ?????>.
+For example, the ``cisco.ios`` collection automates management of Cisco IOS devices.

 You can create a collection and publish it to `Ansible Galaxy <https://galaxy.ansible.com>`_ or to a private Automation Hub instance.
 You can publish certified collections to the Red Hat Automation Hub, part of the Red Hat Ansible Automation Platform.